SharedCode/sop/README.md

 # M-Way Trie algorithms for Scaleable Object Persistence (SOP)

-Scaleable Object Persistence (SOP) Framework
+Scaleable Objects Persistence (SOP) Framework

 ## SOP In-Memory
 SOP in-memory was created in order to model the structural bits of SOP and allowed us to author the same M-Way Trie algorithms that will work irrespective of backend, be it in-memory or others, such as the "in Cassandra & Redis" implementation(see discussion below for details).